sunsided/basic-dsl/README.md

 # BASIC DSL for Rust 🦀

-A Rust procedural macro crate that provides a BASIC interpreter embedded as a domain-specific language with direct token parsing for excellent IDE support.
+A Rust procedural macro crate that provides a BASIC interpreter embedded as a domain-specific language with direct token parsing for hypothetical IDE support, for when you need it.

 ## Features